Reim

 This is because it makes observations more quick - e.g. in 2017 P4 we can instantly tell that the lines are parallel.
 Sure, someone without knowledge of Reim can find those parallel lines after short time, but when the diagram gets more complicated, it might be less clear.

 Also, it motivates constructions, and lets you be more confident in constructing points.
-E.g. in 2018 P1, the constructions of $X,Y$ make sense because of the parallel lines we should get at the end.
+E.g. in 2018 P1, the constructions of make sense because of the parallel lines we should get at the end.

 Which leads to my next point - there are many useful ideas that don't appear in the form of a theorem or a training set, but these are what you should keep personalizing and have in mind when solving problems.
 For example, in the two problems, some ideas we covered: